 North is a House of 100 boys and is situated next to all the major School Sports pitches with an enviable view of the 1st XI hockey pitch (Lintotts), 1st XI cricket square (Jubilee) and the 1st XV rugby pitch (Bluetts).

 It was purpose built and opened in 1965 to commemorate the centenary of Cranleigh’s Foundation.
 In 1999 two new wings were added and recently, some extensive refurbishment has created an enlarged Matrons’ room and patio garden, a desirable spot in the summer months with a view over Hascombe as the sun sets in the distance.

-At opposite ends of the House are the resident Housemaster and Deputy Housemaster.
-In the junior years, all day boys share dorms with boarders thus reinforcing the integration and sense of community within the House.
-All rooms are light and airy: the individual Upper VIth rooms in particular are very spacious, while one of the LVth rooms has been affectionately dubbed ‘The Penthouse’, thanks to the stunning views it offers over the School grounds and distant hills.
+At opposite ends of the House are the resident Housemaster and Deputy Housemistress.
+In the Lower years, all boys share dorms thus reinforcing the integration and sense of community within the House.
+All rooms are light and airy, with the individual Upper Sixth rooms in particular being very spacious, while one of the Fifth Form rooms has been affectionately dubbed ‘The Penthouse’, thanks to the stunning views it offers over the School grounds and distant hills.